BaseMax/TravelPlannerGraphQLTS/README.md

 ### Subscriptions (Real-time Updates):

 - `tripUpdated`: Subscribe to real-time updates when a trip is modified (e.g., itinerary changes, new collaborators).
-- `activityAdded`: Subscribe to real-time updates when an activity is added to a trip's itinerary.
-- `activityRemoved`: Subscribe to real-time updates when an activity is removed from a trip's itinerary.
 - `collaboratorAdded`: Subscribe to real-time updates when a new collaborator is added to a trip.
 - `collaboratorRemoved`: Subscribe to real-time updates when a collaborator is removed from a trip.
 - `tripDeleted`: Subscribe to real-time updates when a trip is deleted.
 - `activityUpdated`: Subscribe to real-time updates when an activity is modified (e.g., details changed, time updated).
-- `collaborationInviteReceived`: Subscribe to real-time updates when the user receives a collaboration invitation.
-- `newPOICreated`: Subscribe to real-time updates when a new Point of Interest (POI) is added to the database.
 - `tripDeleted`: Subscribe to real-time updates when a trip is deleted, notifying collaborators.
 - `collaboratorNoteAdded`: Subscribe to real-time updates when a collaborator adds a note to a trip.
 - `collaboratorNoteEdited`: Subscribe to real-time updates when a collaborator edits their note on a trip.